blinded39/synthetic_brick_data_generation/README.md

   -b /home/your-name/synthetic_brick_data_generation/data/test_output/train_pbr/000000
 ```

-Replace `/home/your-name/...` with the correct path to your dataset folder.
+Replace `/home/your-name/...` with the correct path to your dataset folder, 0 with the image number and `.../train_pbr/000000` with the folder you like.

 ---